-24. The Director of Business and Resources is responsible for specifying corporate guidelines which are to be followed by the Chief Executive and Directors in

-- dealing with matters concerning employees.
-The guidelines are contained or referred to in the Council's Human Resources Manual. - 25.
-Where it is proposed that an officer of Head of Service level or above who is leaving the service of the Council should receive an ex gratia payment, any such payment is subject to the approval of the Leader of the Council (or the Deputy Leader or the Lead Member Resources and Innovation if there is a conflict of interest) but the Leader of the Council and the Lead Member Resources and Innovation must always be advised and informed accordingly. - 26.
-The Chief Executive and Directors have delegated powers to deal with the following matters concerning the employees for whom they are responsible, subject to complying with the Human Resources Manual and subject to their actions being within their approved budget: - - to deal with all employment matters concerning employees, including appointing and dismissing employees, dealing with grievances and taking disciplinary action against employees below Head of Service level. - in consultation with the Head of HR and OD, to make establishment changes, including determining the number and gradings of posts in their Directorates up to and including posts graded Band 7 (or equivalent salary), subject to reporting these decisions on a regular basis to the Human Resources Committee. - to exercise day to day management, supervision and control of employees in respect of any other matters arising.
+- 23. The Director of Business and Resources is responsible for specifying corporate guidelines which are to be followed by the Chief Executive and Directors in dealing with matters concerning employees.
+The guidelines are contained or referred to in the Council's Human Resources Policies and Procedures. - 24.
+Where it is proposed that an officer of Head of Service level or above who is leaving the service of the Council should receive an ex gratia payment, any such payment is subject to the approval of the Leader of the Council (or the Deputy Leader or the Lead Member Governance, Finance and Corporate Services if there is a conflict of interest) but the Leader of the Council and the Lead Member Governance, Finance and Corporate Services must always be advised and informed accordingly. - 25.
+The Chief Executive and Directors have delegated powers to deal with the following matters concerning the employees for whom they are responsible, subject to complying with the Human Resources Policies and Procedures and subject to their actions being within their approved budget: - - to deal with all employment matters concerning employees, including appointing and dismissing employees, dealing with grievances and taking disciplinary action against employees below Head of Service level. - in consultation with the Head of People and Organisational Change, to make establishment changes, including determining the number and gradings of posts in their Directorates to all posts below Head of Service level. - to exercise day to day management, supervision and control of employees in respect of any other matters arising.